 Fredøya.
 The Freds (when you marry someone with the same name, you can get inventive!) have spent many years sailing in Norway on their aluminum expedition sailboat, Fredøya (Peace Island–a wonderful play on their names and the Norwegian language).
 Join them on a voyage to Svalbard in 2017.

 Mahina Tiare.
-John Neal and Amanda Swan Neal provide sailing instruction, personal voyage consultancy and lead expeditions on their boat Mahina Tiare.
+John Neal provides sailing instruction, personal voyage consultancy and leads expeditions on his boat Mahina Tiare.